 OzChild’s Indigenous services contribute to Reconciliation by connecting Aboriginal children and young people with their community and culture.
 We recognise that cultural heritage is an integral part of a person’s identity and confidence, particularly for young people who are starting to develop their sense of self.

 OzChild’s Western Region runs Koorie Playgroup programs in Portland.
-The playgroups run with the support of local Indigenous community organisations.
-Playgroup staff have extensive cultural sensitivity training with local elders and have incorporated local languages into their playgroup material.
+The playgroups operate with the support of local Indigenous community organisations.
+Playgroup staff have extensive cultural sensitivity training with local Elders and have incorporated local languages into their playgroup material.

 Families attend with their young children to play, do arts and crafts and read and sing together, while immersing children in their Indigenous culture.
 Parents enjoy learning about school readiness and participate in a range of exciting activities around rhymes and reading to children.
 Sometimes the playgroups go on a “bush adventure” to get kids out in the country and play in a way that is true to their culture.
 Research suggests that when children play in a natural environment without toys and structure, their “global development” (cognitive, emotional, psychological, physical) improves.